 Less commonly known is the option to buy a timeshare on the resale market.
 Owners who no longer have a need for their vacation properties can advertise them on the resale market.
 Similar to traditional real estate, you may find timeshares for sale by owner, as well as timeshares for sale through licensed real estate agents.

 One of the main benefits of purchasing a timeshare through the secondary market is that you can often find timeshares at incredible discounts, compared to the pricing you would find when attempting to buy one directly from a resort.
 Another advantage is that you can submit offers for a timeshare that are less than the asking price, just like you would be able to if you were looking to purchase a home.
-Again, SellMyTimeshareNow is a great resource if you're looking to deal with this side of the timeshare industry.
-Check out our guides on how to buy (or how to rent) properties on SellMyTimeshareNow for more information.
+Again, SellMyTimeshareNow is a great resource if you’re looking to deal with this side of the timeshare industry.

 That completes our introduction to timeshares!
 For more information on timeshares, consider reading the other articles in our SellMyTimeshareNow course.
 To learn about further advantages of purchasing or renting timeshares by owner, check out the information guides available on SellMyTimeshareNow.com.